-Water Mergers & Acquisitions: Key Trends in a Global Landscape
+Water Mergers & Acquisitions: Key Trends in a Changing Global Landscape

-Water related M&A activity has been robust over the last three years, exceeding US$55 billion, globally, since the start of 2014.
+Water related M&A activity has been robust over the last three years, surpassing US$57 billion, globally, since the start of 2014.
 Intensifying concerns over water scarcity, water resource contamination, and shortfalls in municipal infrastructure investment drive a surge in optimism for growth and deal flow.

-This new report from Bluefield Research evaluates the outlook, opportunities and trends in the water sector and impacts on the competitive landscape.
+This new report from Bluefield Research, available for purchase and immediate download, evaluates the outlook, opportunities and trends in the water sector and impacts on the competitive landscape.

-Bluefield analyzes 425 deals, the lion’s share of which centers largely on developed markets.
-The data shows, however, there are no boundaries to M&A, as Asian investors look abroad, Brazil attracts foreign infrastructure investors, and technology solutions are applicable to developed and developing markets alike.
+Bluefield analyzes 447 deals, the lion’s share of which centers largely on developed markets.
+The data shows there are no boundaries to M&A, as Asian investors look abroad, Brazil attracts foreign infrastructure investors, and technology solutions are applicable to developed and developing markets alike.

 Key questions addressed: